-Requests for application forms and other information may be addressed to the director of Graduate Business Programs, College of Business and Economic Development, The University of Southern Mississippi, 118 College Drive #5096, Hattiesburg, MS 39406-0001.
+Requests for application forms and other information may be addressed to the director of Graduate Business Programs, College of Business, The University of Southern Mississippi, 118 College Drive #5096, Hattiesburg, MS 39406-0001.
 Telephone inquiries may be made by calling (601) 266-4653.
+Students may also apply on-line at www.usm.edu/graduatestudies.

-A Master of Business Administration (M.B.A.) is also offered on the Gulf Coast.
+Susiness Mission A Master of Business Administration (M.B.A.) is also offered on the Gulf Coast.
 Requests for application forms and other information may be addressed as indicated above.
 Telephone inquiries can also be made by calling (601) 867-2620 at Gulf Park.